kspitfire/archillectGrabber/README.md

 Options:

-	-id     - Save Image by id
+	-id     - Save Image by ID
 	--start - Starting ID range for downloading
 	--stop  - Ending ID range for downloading
 	--path  - Download folder (if empty, trying to create 'archillect_images' dir in a current)